Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements/isabelle-system-options.typ

 Isabelle system options all have a type, which can be `string`, `int`, `real` or `bool`.
 It might be tempting to use the same type for the VSCode extension's settings.
 However, since we ultimately want the user to be able to _overwrite_ these options, this is not optimal.
 Taking the `editor_output_state` as an example, which is of type `bool`, the respective VSCode setting would be of type `boolean`.
 In the UI, this would make it a checkbox, giving it two states.
 However, we actually need three states: Don't overwrite, `off` and `on`.
 If the type of the VSCode setting were `boolean` with a default value of `off`, there would be no difference between the user not wanting VSCode to overwrite their user preferences and wanting to overwrite it with `off`.

 Instead, we made all #vscode settings of type `string`.
-For Isabelle options of type `bool`, the respective VSCode setting will have possible values `""`, `"off"` and `"on"`, meaning dont-override, overwrite with `off` and overwrite with `on` respectively.
+For Isabelle options of type `bool`, the respective VSCode setting will have possible values `""`, `"off"`, and `"on"`, meaning dont-overwrite, overwrite with `off`, and overwrite with `on` respectively.
 For Isabelle options of any other type, the empty string `""` means don't overwrite and any other value is the value the option should be overwritten with.

 This system has another advantage for numerical options: The types of VSCode settings are just JavaScript types.
 Isabelle makes a difference between `real` and `int` options, but JavaScript only has a singular `numeric` type.
 If the VSCode option were to take such `numeric` values, the extension would need to convert this value to a string to pass it to the language server as a CLI argument.
 By keeping it a string from the start, we skip potential conversion errors that may occur otherwise.